javascript-tutorial/en.javascript.info/4-binary/03-blob/article.md

 A Blob can be easily used as an URL for `<a>`, `<img>` or other tags, to show its contents.

-Thanks to `type`, we can allso download/upload blobs, and it naturally becomes `Content-Type` in network requests.
+Thanks to `type`, we can also download/upload blobs, and it naturally becomes `Content-Type` in network requests.

 Let's start with a simple example.
 By clicking on a link you download a dynamically-generated blob with `hello world` contents as a file: